project-langx/X/.github/ISSUE_TEMPLATE/implementation-change.md

 A **single PR** should be submitted for all the parts.
 The commits need **to be separate** for all of them.

-**New Grammar**

-Copy the entire existing grammar from master and add the required changes to it here, make to surround it with ```.
-It is completely fine, if you are not able to contribute to this part, just delete this section and we'll figure something out.

-**Note**: Changes can be made to the grammar as appropriate.
-Post the changes to the grammar as a reply in this thread.

 **Note**: You can only submit a patch if it is approved by one of the maintainers, otherwise the PR will be rejected.